johndpope/gromacs-gmxapi/python_packaging/README.md

 # Python package sources

-This directory provides the files that will be copied to the GROMACS installation location from which users may install Python packages.
-This allows C++ extension modules to be built against a user-chosen GROMACS installation, but for a Python interpreter that is very likely different from that used by the system administrator who installed GROMACS.

-## gmxapi

-Python framework for gmxapi high-level interface.
-Contains functionality not ready or not destined for gromacs bindings package.

-Current packaging:

-    # Install GROMACS to /path/to/gromacs
-    source /path/to/gromacs/bin/GMXRC
-    source $HOME/somevirtualenv/bin/activate
-    (cd gmxapi && pip install -r requirements.txt && pip install .)
-    python -c 'import gmxapi as gmx'
-    pytest test

-Intended packaging:

-    source $HOME/somevirtualenv/bin/activate
-    pip install -r /path/to/gromacs/python/requirements.txt
-    pip install /path/to/gromacs/python/gmxapi
-    python -c 'import gmxapi as gmx'

-## gromacs

-gmxapi Python implementation (bindings against GROMACS installed interface).
-May be used directly (for canonical releases) or indirectly (as a dependency of an experimental front-end).

-User:

-    source $HOME/somevirtualenv/bin/activate
-    pip install --upgrade scikit-build
-    pip install /path/to/gromacs/python/gromacs
-    python -c 'import gromacs as gmx'

-## pybind11

-Python bindings are expressed in C++ using the pybind11 template library.
-The pybind11 repository is mirrored in GROMACS project sources and installed with GROMACS for convenience and reproducibility.

-pybind11 sources were added to the repository with `git-subtree` and a squash merge.

-To update the version of pybind11 included with the GROMACS repository, `git-subtree` uses meta-data stashed in the git history to prepare an appropriate squash merge.

-# Cross compiling

-On some systems, GROMACS will have been built and installed for a different architecture than the system on which the Python package will be compiled.
-We need to use CMake Tool-chains to support cross-compiling for the target architecture.

-Note: scikit-build can use CMake Toolchains to properly handle `pip` builds.

-# Offline installation

-The `pip install` options `--no-index` and `--find-links` allow for an offline stash of package archives so that satisfying dependencies for a new virtualenv does not require network access or lengthy build times.

-# gmxapi Python packaging

 This project attempts to update the gmxapi efforts from GROMACS 2019, merge external repositories from https://github.com/kassonlab/gmxapi